felipeucelli/JavaTube/README.md

 The streams() method returns a StreamQuery object that lists the properly handled streams.

-You must take only one stream to be able to download.
-You must take only one stream to be able to download it.
+You must only get one stream to be able to download it.
 You can use the methods:

 * `getHighestResolution()`
 * `getLowestResolution() `